 15 hours (Code Fellows) vs 5 hours (Coding Dojo) of lectures per week—take your pick!
 For a more traditional approach to learning complete with lectures, textbooks, assignments and quizzes, Code Fellows is a good fit.
 For learners who enjoy self-teaching and project-based learning, Coding Dojo is ideal.

-At Code Fellows,the interview process for Code 201, 301 and 401 courses takes two to four weeks and includes an online application, a phone interview and code evaluation to ensure that your skill level is appropriate for the course.
-Code 401 applicants also includes an in-person or Skype interview as a final step.
+At Code Fellows, the interview process for Code 201, 301 and 401 courses takes two to four weeks and includes an online application, a phone interview and code evaluation to ensure that your skill level is appropriate for the course.
+Code 401 applicants also have an in-person or Skype interview as a final step.
 Code Fellows looks for applicants who want to, advance their career, transition to a career as a software developer or launch their own startup.

 For a bit more help during the admission process, check out Coding Dojo’s algorithm platform.